kem81/OpenVPN-HA-AWS-/openvpn-as-ha/README.md

 ## Purpose

-To build a new, fully documented, tested and modern replacement for OpenVPN. the previous service, being single-headed is not resiliant and suffers from irregular update shedules.
+To build a new, fully documented, tested and modern replacement for OpenVPN. the previous service, being single-headed is not resiliant and suffers from irregular update schedules.
 The solution defined within this repo is build on OpenVPN-Access Server in a cluster configuration.